 January can be a crazy month and is supposed to be a time to holiday and get rid of the past year’s stress.
 On a small block with livestock it can be just the opposite, and rain is the regular cause of concern.
-Questions like - will it rain to make the grass keep on growing, and will it be a fine spell when the hay contractor is booked?
-Or will it be a very dry month with plenty of worrying consequences?
+This summer has been very dry in many parts of the country and many farmers are already feeding out.

 It’s surprising how few folk on small blocks know their neighbours, especially after new subdivisions have been completed, and new houses seem to appear overnight in paddocks next door.
 Pay your neighbours a visit, and introduce them into a farming support network.
 Many will be new block owners and will really appreciate contacts for when they need help.

 Weather predictions often seem to be guesswork, despite all the technology available to meteorologists these days.
 So there’s a temptation to ignore the TV weather forecast ‘show’.
 The constant predictions of ‘showers’ seems to be to indicate that they have little idea what an approaching front will do – if it ever arrives at your place at the time predicted.
 Many of the so-called showers provide little soil moisture, as most of what comes down is evaporated at the rate of 3-5mm of evapotranspiration each 24 hours.
 This is going on whether it rains or not, so you can see how bare pastures that let the sun in are dry things up and kill growth very quickly.

 What pastures need is a decent downpour, which the Met Service ‘showers’ never provides.
 And they never explain why their forecast was wrong for the previous day!
 But NIWA seems fairly sure about El Nino’s pending arrival again so it will pay to take this seriously from now on with feed planning.

 Keep checking the 24-hour evapotranspiration rate in your local newspaper Met Service column, as this is almost more important than the rainfall.